tudorscanner/slate/source/includes/_flights_multiCity.md

 ### origin2

-Location code for the origin
+Location code for the origin of the third flight

 `origin2`